 The Board of Directors appoints a remuneration committee and an audit committee and establishes an annual plan for its work, with internal allocation of responsibilities and duties.

-The Board of Directors has evaluated its work through a questionnaire and individual interviews with the chair of the nomination committee.
-The evaluation report has been shared with the nomination committee and also discussed by the Board of Directors.
+The Board of Directors has evaluated its work through individual interviews with the nomination committee.

 Members of the Board of Directors and senior management shall notify the Board of Directors in case of material direct or indirect interests in transactions entered into by the Company.